zendframework/zend-permissions-rbac/doc/book/intro.md

 # Introduction

-zend-permissions-rbac provides a lightweight role-based access control (RBAC) implementation based around PHP's `RecursiveIterator` and `RecursiveIteratorIterator`.
+`zend-permissions-rbac` provides a lightweight [Role-based access control](https://it.wikipedia.org/wiki/Role-based_access_control)
+(RBAC) implementation in PHP.
 RBAC differs from access control lists (ACL) by putting the emphasis on roles and their permissions rather than objects (resources).